Mindfulness for Stuttering: A Practical Speaking Guide

 Mindfulness for stuttering works by interrupting the loop of anticipation, body tension, fear, avoidance, and self-judgment during communication.
 It gives you a brief pause before the automatic push, freeze, or escape response takes over.

 That loop can start before a single word leaves your mouth.
 You imagine saying your name, feel the throat tighten, predict embarrassment, and rush to avoid the moment.
 Mindfulness trains attentional control, which means placing attention where you choose.
 It also supports emotional regulation, the ability to feel fear without immediately obeying it.
-Mindfulness-based interventions are commonly studied as ways to improve attention regulation and emotion regulation, though effects vary by population and study design source.
+Mindfulness-based interventions are commonly studied as ways to improve attention regulation and emotion regulation, though effects vary by population and study design NIH research.

 How to Use Mindfulness for Stuttering